Why does Matthew 17:21 exist only as a footnote in the New American Standard Bible and not as a verse?

 Matthew 17:21 Is Not Included In Major Bible Versions

 The passage is not included in more recent Bible versions.
 Here are some of them: American Standard Version (ASV), Contemporary English Version (CEV), English Standard Version (ESV), Holman Christian Standard Bible (HCSB), New Century Version (NCV), New International Version (NIV), the New Living Translation (NLT) and the New Revised Standard Version (NRSV).
 The verse is not included in the newer Bibles because the older and better manuscripts of Matthew do not include it.
-The translators of the older Bibles were not as careful in the selection of the manuscripts they used.
+The translators of the older Bibles were not always as careful in the selection of the manuscripts they used.
 Apparently in the process of copying the manuscripts, someone at a much later date copied the verse from the Gospel of Mark and added it to the Matthew account.
 Here is the Mark account.

 And He said to them, “This kind cannot come out by anything but prayer.”
 Mark 9:29 (NASB)